Door lock actuator: problems, testing, replacement

 The switch that signals that the door is closed may also be built into the door lock actuator.
 A faulty switch may cause the "door open" warning light to stay on on the dash even if the door is fully closed.
 If the switch inside the door lock actuator is bad, the whole assembly may also need to be replaced.

-In some cars, the cable that connects the door lock actuator to the inner door handle may be built in into actuator assembly.
-If the cable breaks and it's not sold separately, the whole door lock actuator may need to be replaced.
+Often, the cable that connects the door lock actuator to the inner door handle may be built in into actuator assembly.
+If the cable breaks and it's not sold separately, the whole door lock actuator may also need to be replaced.
 See the example of a broken door lock cable.

 How a door lock actuator is tested